 Color Doppler

-How is Doppler performed?
+How is Doppler Performed?

 The Doppler ultrasound procedure is quite simple and non-strenuous for the patient.
 Depending on the area to be imaged, the patient lies on the examination table in a supine or side position.
 Before the procedure, a special gel is applied to the skin to facilitate the transmission of sound waves.
 This gel increases the contact between the probe and the skin, allowing clearer images to be obtained.